Public Works Board – Board Members, Meetings, and Staff

 The Legislature created the Public Works Board in partnership with local governments.
 Its task is to assist local governments in addressing local infrastructure needs.
 The Public Works Board operates a revolving loan program funded by a dedicated local funding pool.
-A citizens’ board comprised of local infrastructure representatives manages the Public Works Board.
+A citizens’ board comprised of local infrastructure representatives oversees the Public Works Board.

 The mission of the Public Works Board is to empower Washington communities to build and maintain sustainable infrastructure.